SANS Institute uses Amazon QuickSight to drive transformational security awareness maturity within organizations

 This is a guest post by Carl Marrelli from SANS Institute.

+In this post, we go over how SANS Institute uses Amazon QuickSight to serve their security customers.
 The SANS Institute is a world leader in cybersecurity training and certification.
 For over 30 years, SANS has worked with leading organizations to help ensure security across their organization, as well as with individual IT professionals who want to build and grow their security careers.
 We partner with over 500 organizations and support over 200,000 IT professionals with more than 90 technical training courses and over 40 professional (GIAC) certifications.

 Our Security Awareness products include more than 70 instructional modules and have been deployed to over 6.5 million end-users to bring cybersecurity training to each employee within an organization.